FAQs

 The kit we send you will have a pre-labelled, pre-paid courier bag to send saliva sample to us at the University of Otago, Christchurch.

 The taonga (saliva sample) shared with us will be registered electronically, and stored in a secure location.
-When we have gathered batches of saliva samples, we send these batches to our colleagues at QIMR Berghofer Medical Research Institute (Brisbane, Australia) for DNA extraction.
-After checking the saliva sample, it will be split into two tubes, one tube will be sent to a specialist laboratory for genetic analysis (Erasmus University, Rotterdam, Netherlands) and the other tube will be stored at an approved tissue storage facility.
-This facility is in the United States of American at the Rutgers University Cell and DNA Repository (more information can be found here www.rucdr.org).
+When we have gathered batches of saliva samples, we send these to our colleagues at QIMR Berghofer Medical Research Institute (Brisbane, Australia) for DNA extraction.
+The DNA sample is then either returned for storage in New Zealand (for Māori and Pacific participants), or sent to Rutgers University Cell and DNA Repository (RUCDR; USA; https://www.rucdr.org/), an approved tissue storage facility.

 Your taonga (saliva sample and subsequent DNA extraction) will be stored in a secure approved specialist facility for 10 years beyond the end of the study, and this study is intended to end in 2024.